PUTvision/decision_tree/README.md

 * matplotlib - visualization.

 ## Modules description
-* Tree.py - classes for storing tree structure and convert it to VHDL code.
+* Tree.py - classes for storing tree structure and convert it to the VHDL code.
-* analyse_classifier.py - functions for extracting decisions from scikit-learn trees (code adapted from some stackoverflow question).
+* analyse_classifier.py - functions for extracting decisions from trees created using scikit-learn modules (code adapted from some stackoverflow question).
-* prepare_data.py - code for calcualting lbp region descriptors for images and saving them as prepared data for learning and testing the decision tree.
+* prepare_data.py - code for calcualting LBP region descriptors for images and saving them as prepared data for learning and testing the decision tree.
 * decision_tree.py - main file that loads prepared data, trains the decision tree and tests it.

 ## Running the code